-(Ottawa) – With the opening-round of the $2.35 million (US) CP Women’s Open less than two days away, tournament week at Ottawa Hunt and Golf Club continues to showcase the finest in women’s professional golf.
+(Ottawa) – With the opening-round of the $2.35 million (US) CPKC Women’s Open less than two days away, tournament week at Ottawa Hunt and Golf Club continues to showcase the finest in women’s professional golf.

-Wednesday, August 24th is Championship Pro-Am Day at the CP Women’s Open.
+Wednesday, August 24th is Championship Pro-Am Day at the CPKC Women’s Open.
 The event will see professional golfers take to the course to entertain a field of amateurs as part of the LPGA Tour’s ‘Nine and Nine’ Pro-Am format, where amateur participants will play nine holes each with a pair of LPGA Tour professionals.

 Click here for pairings and start times for Wednesday’s Championship Pro-Am.